 New York recognizes a right to prevent the appropriation of one’s name or likeness by statute only.
-There are no post-mortem rights.
-New York’s highest court was the first to consider whether there was a right to privacy.
+New York’s highest court was the first to consider whether there was a right of privacy.
 After it rejected such a right, the ensuing outrage was so great that in 1903 New York passed the country’s first privacy law.
+On November 30th, 2020, the Governor of New York signed into law a new postmortem provision which for the first time will add a postmortem right to the state law, lasting 40 years after death.
+This new law also addresses the “unlawful dissemination or publication of a sexually explicit depictions."

 Messenger ex rel Messenger v.
 Gruner & Jahr Printing and Pub., 727 N.E.2d 549 (NY 2000)